A Car Salesman Took Me for All I’m Worth. Now I Have a Terrible Dilemma.

 Dear Pay Dirt,

-I don’t have so much a money problem so much as I have money anxiety and a money hope.
+I don’t have a money problem so much as I have money anxiety and a money hope.
 I’m a 19-year-old college student who does the whole summer job/two side gigs shuffle.
-Currently, my tuition, rent, and 75% of food is covered for me, and my expenses include non-life-or-death necessities like textbooks, thrifted clothes, hairbrushes and soap, and food from the grocery aisle of CVS.
-I have about $1300 currently, and that’s the amount that I always have just sitting in there.
-When I work over the summer, I’ve been able to get it up to $2000-3000, and I watch the numbers go down by about $500 each semester.
-My side gigs are lovely but unreliable, and a lot of Covid-socializing has meant getting too much food and coffee with other people, because there’s not another activity we can always do.
+Currently, my tuition, rent, and 75 percent of food is covered for me, and my expenses include non-life-or-death necessities like textbooks, thrifted clothes, hairbrushes and soap, and food from the grocery aisle of CVS.
+I have about $1,300 currently, and that’s the amount that I always have just sitting in there.
+When I work over the summer, I’ve been able to get it up to $2,000 to $3,000, and I watch the numbers go down by about $500 each semester.
+My side gigs are lovely but unreliable, and a lot of COVID socializing has meant getting too much food and coffee with other people, because there’s not another activity we can always do.

 I don’t understand anything about money or banks, and I’m scared of making the wrong move.
 But if I do nothing, I might be crying over buying groceries next year.
 Meanwhile, my friend just started her retirement fund?
 I don’t have a credit card.